 In grades 10, 11 and 12, students have the opportunity to take dual credit classes to earn both high school and college credit.
-There is a cost per credit and students must have an overall GPA of 3.0 or higher, as well as a GPA of 3.0 or higher in the area of the class to be taken.
+There is a cost per credit which is covered by the student's family and students must have an overall GPA of 3.0 or higher, as well as a GPA of 3.0 or higher in the area of the class to be taken.
 For example, if a student takes College English, they must have a GPA of 3.0 or higher in their high school English classes.